waltligon/orangefs/doc/pvfs2-faq.md

 Vesta, PVFS striped data across multiple servers and allowed I/O requests based on a file view that described a strided access pattern.
 Unlike Vesta, the striping and view were not dependent on a common record size.
-Ross' research focused on scheduling of disk I/O when multiple clients were accessing the same file.
+Ross’ research focused on scheduling of disk I/O when multiple clients were accessing the same file.
 Previous results had show than scheduling according the best possible disk access pattern was preferable.
 Ross showed that this depended on a number of factors